thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 Navigation: [home](README.md)

 ## The Old Way
 The old way to send data from your SDR software to Jaero was to use virtual audio cables (VAC).
-This was very fragile, CPU intensive, expensive (a licensed copy of VAC was required) and each SDR software package had its up and down's.
-Issues ranged from unpredictable lockups/crashes, PC hangs, high CPU use, memory leaks, convoluted graphical interfaces and a lot of unneeded features (bloat).
+This was very fragile, CPU intensive, expensive (a licensed copy of VAC was required) and each SDR 'receiver' software package had its up and down's.
+Issues ranged from unpredictable lockups/crashes, PC hangs, high CPU use, memory leaks, convoluted graphical interfaces and a lot of unneeded features (bloat) for our specific use case.
 It also made the option of running on Linux just about impossible.
 With satcom you just need the aircraft data to be sent to each Jaero the most efficient way possible with out needing constant monitoring and restarts.
 Most systems even run headless and you never need to look at the actual SDR software for months at at time.

 In August 2021, a new SDR receiver and version of Jaero was released that solved all these issues.
 ## Big Picture